itspatmorgan/unknown-arts-ai/content/artifacts/writing-editor/index.md

 | Prompt | Claude | Sonnet 3.5 | Yes |

 ## Overview
-**Claude Writing Editor** is a prompt designed to power a Claude Project that supports my writing process for Unknown Arts essays and case studies.
+**Writing Editor** is a prompt designed to power a Claude Project that supports my writing process for Unknown Arts essays and case studies.

 ## Key Features
 - Expert editor for tech/creativity newsletter